Analysis | Some Bankers Deserve a Bonus This Year

 The U.K.’s Prudential Regulation Authority says it will let some banks restart dividend payments having completed two sets of stress tests, a sensible measure that the ECB has decided to delay.
 However, the PRA didn’t ease its advice for a high degree of caution on cash bonuses, and it will scrutinize payouts.
 The ECB will most likely follow the same path on shareholder payouts and bonuses.

 To shore up the banks as coronavirus took hold, Europe shifted its focus to capital retention and relaxed its regulatory scrutiny to keep the lending taps open.
-As this unwinds and the vaccine heralds an eventual return to normal business, regulators will probably return to the strictest definitions of capital and liquidity.
+As this unwinds and the vaccine heralds an eventual resumption of normal business, regulators will probably return to the strictest definitions of capital and liquidity.
 Any return to dividends and buybacks will have to be supported by a rock-solid balance sheet.
 They’ll also need to be underpinned by credible assumptions and an improving return-on-capital trajectory.

 Not all banks are equal, nor should they be treated as such.
 Several large European lenders, such as Spain’s BBVA SA, Italy’s Intesa Sanpaolo SpA and ING Groep NV of the Netherlands are sitting on piles of cash, which ought to be at least partially returned to shareholders.